 - Financial advisors and wealth managers alike can be great partners for anyone looking to get their financial life in order.
-Luckily, finding a good financial advisor doesn’t have to be hard.
-SmartAsset’s free tool will match you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Luckily, finding a financial advisor doesn’t have to be hard, as SmartAsset’s free tool will match you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When picking a financial advisor or wealth manager, make sure they abide by fiduciary duty.
 This ensures that they will act in your best interest, no matter what.
 In addition, it could be valuable to figure out if a firm you’re looking at is fee-based or fee-only.